• Skip to primary navigation

 You can and should make your key lime bars ahead of time, because they need hours to rest and chill.
 Bake your bars, then allow them to cool completely, before letting them chill in the fridge.
 These bars should stay refrigerated and be enjoyed cold.
 Keep them covered in the fridge for up to 5 days.
 You can also freeze them (without whipped cream or any other garnish) for a few months, just defrost before eating.

-Creamy lemon cheesecake bar topped with whipped cream and lime zest, served on a rustic white plate, perfect for a healthy dessert treat.
+A square Key Lime Bar topped with whipped cream and lime zest, served on a white plate.

 Serving Suggestions